Tanglin Secondary School

-Tanglin Secondary School is a co-educational government secondary school in Clementi, Singapore.
+Tanglin Secondary School was a co-educational government secondary school in Clementi, Singapore.

 History

 Tanglin Technical Secondary School (1964 - 1993)

 Tanglin Secondary School which was located at 369 Commonwealth Avenue in the area called Tanglin Halt was officially opened by Education Minister Ong Pang Boon on 16 October 1964.
 It was Singapore’s first Chinese medium technical school, and the first institution to admit female students to technical courses.
 It was renamed Tanglin Technical Secondary School in 1969.
 The school motto was in Malay, “Berusaha Untok Berjaya”, of which translates to the same meaning as the current motto in English.

 Tanglin Secondary School

 It was switched later to the Chinese medium pre-university classes, and renamed Tanglin Secondary School and relocated to the current premises at 301 West Coast Road in 1993.

 Merger of Clementi Woods Secondary School

 In 2014, the Ministry of Education announced a merger of Clementi Woods Secondary School with Tanglin Secondary School, taking effect in 2016.
-This was taken into consideration of the critical student population of the two schools, that a merger will allow for more unitised resources for a more holistic education environment.
 The merged school retains the name and campus of Tanglin Secondary.
+The vision was updated to ‘Leaders of the Future, Pride of the Community’.